tealeeseng/CourseraGettingAndCleaningDataProject/README.md

 Data can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-An R script called run_analysis.R created that does the following.
+You may check out the  R script called run_analysis.R.
+It does the following.

 step1 Merges the training and the test sets to create one data set. step2 Extracts only the measurements on the mean and standard deviation for each measurement.